MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/cloud-storage/connected-storage/live-connected-storage-overview.md

     - 64 MB per user/app of cloud storage.
 - Robust response to power failures—apps don't have to deal with partial data being saved.
 - Data is automatically uploaded to the cloud, even when the app isn't running.
-- Data is available across Xbox One or UWP devices that are connected to Xbox Live.
+- Data is available across Xbox or UWP devices that are connected to Xbox Live.
 - Xbox Live handles cross-device syncing and conflict management without requiring involvement by the app.

 The Connected Storage system makes sure that all saves are made in their entirety or not at all.